machristie/blog/2014/backbone_intro.md

         }
     });

-An example of how you would use a Router, consider an email application.
-When the user navigates to an email folder, the app will display a list of the email messages in folder.
+As an example of how you would use a Router, consider an email application.
+When the user navigates to an email folder, the app will display a list of the email messages in that folder.
 You would set up a route for an email folder, maybe like so:

     :::javascript
     routes: {
         '/folder/:folderId': 'goToFolder'
     }

-Then when a user clicks on a the email folder, you can call `Router.navigate('/folder/123', {trigger: true})`.
-If you want to handle updating the view to show the folder and just have the router update the URL, you can not pass `{trigger: true}`.
+Then when a user clicks on the email folder, you can call `Router.navigate('/folder/123', {trigger: true})`.
+If you want to handle updating the view to show the folder and just have the router update the URL, you would not pass `{trigger: true}`.

-So now you need to kick things off for your app and have your Router handle whatever the current URL is.
+So now you need to kick things off for your app and have your Router handle whatever the current URL is (for example, if the user bookmarked that email folder link and navigated to it directly).
 To do that you call `start` on `Backbone.history`.

     :::javascript
     var appRouter = new Router();